HexFud/WebOS/README.md

 - The internal browser cannot load websites that explicitly forbid iframe embedding (e.g., Google) — this is a security restriction enforced by the website itself and cannot be bypassed on the client side.
 - The Battery Status API is not supported by all browsers (e.g., Firefox and Safari have removed it): in that case, the battery indicator will remain generic.

+## AI Declaration

+I made very limited use of AI during this project.
+It was only used to help create the initial structure of the code.